basho/riak_function_contrib/function-contrib-gollum/Home.md

 ## Functions in Riak

-The ability to query Riak past the standard GET, PUT and UPDATE functionality that a key/value store provides is made possible through MapReduce functions.
+The ability to query Riak past the standard GET, PUT and UPDATE functionality that a key/value store provides is made possible through MapReduce functions.(You can, of course, use [Riak Search](http://wiki.basho.com/display/RIAK/Riak+Search), but it serves a different purpose than MapReduce).
 Additionally, Riak provides the ability to run  Pre- and Post-Commit Hooks, which are functions that are invoked before or after a riak_object is persisted.

 MapReduce and Pre- and Post- Commits enable you to extend your Riak's capabilities and build powerful querying and additional functionality into your applications.

 ## The Role of Riak Function Contrib

 One barrier to using these, however, is having to create numerous functions to use with your application.
-So, based on the idea of the truly useful projects like [clojure-contrib](https://github.com/richhickey/clojure-contrib), we are aiming to erase that barrier by tapping the collective power of the community to help us build out a library of contributed functions.
+So, in the spirit of truly useful and collaborative projects like [clojure-contrib](https://github.com/richhickey/clojure-contrib), we are aiming to erase that barrier by tapping the collective power of the community to help us build out a library of contributed functions.

 With that in mind, the goal of Riak Function Contrib is three-fold:

-1. Build a working library of functions to be used in applications running on Riak
+1. Build a robust library of functions that developers can use in applications running on Riak
 2. Encourage participation from the community around MapReduce, Pre- and Post- Commit Hooks, and other Functions
 3. Expand the amount of "built in" functions that ship with Riak